 After importation is done, textboxes will show you that your wallet migration has been accomplished.
 To open your wallet once again, click on the options menu, then click “Folders&Pegs.”Under the option “Multicoins Wallet,” you can see the account you saved in step 4.
 You can also use the ETH address you logged on to in Step 1 to confirm the success of the migration.

 Both Metamask and Trust Wallet allow you to buy Bitcoin and store cryptocurrency through a safer experience.
 While Metamask is an Ethereum wallet, Trust Wallet allows different cryptocurrencies.
 So, if you have different ERC-20 tokens and wish to store them all in one place, you need to connect and import your Ethereum or ERC-20 tokens from your Metamask to your Trust Wallet using the above steps.
 Remember that Trust Wallet allows you to securely store more than 160,000 cryptocurrencies and more than twelve blockchain networks.
 Also you can buy bitcoin and many other cryptocurrencies.
 In fact, there are certain features that allow you to measure and understand trends in price direction through price data analytics.

-You may want to read more on Trust Wallet and other crypto wallets here.
+You may want to read more on Trust Wallet and other ways of utilizing crypto wallets here.